Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 read Books and hear Banjos* (*music may or may not include Banjos). :)

-Using the power of Google Places API, Browse the Best simplifies Place Searches functionality making the experience both **wide** — by allowing for a variety of activities and interests, but also **focused** by limitting the scope to four basic things a visitor would likely be interested in.
+Using the power of Google Places API, Browse the Best simplifies Place Searches functionality making the experience both **wide** — by allowing for a variety of activities and interests all across the world but also **focused** by limiting the scope to four basic things a visitor would likely be interested in.

-Essentially, I tried to think of the main things peole might like to do in a city and getting a coffee and a bite to eat, browsing some books and hearing live music were the top things to do.
-Also, Each of these categories/activities lend themselves to solo and group associations, further expanding the usefulness of the functionality.
+I considered the main things people often do in a city and: getting a coffee or a bite to eat, browsing some books and hearing live music were all contenders.
+Also, each of these categories/activities lend themselves to solo and group associations, further expanding the usefulness of the functionality.

 ***